KeDonky/The-C/README.md

 # The-C
-A repo for C language study.
+A repo that C language study.
-Upload book and script here
+Upload book and script here.